Feme murders: Victims

 Nearly all of the Feme murders occurred during the turbulent early years of the Weimar Republic.
 A peak was reached in 1923 when hyperinflation, Allied occupation of the Ruhr and numerous putsch and separatist efforts shook Germany.
 Within the Black Reichswehr, First Lieutenant Paul Schulz commanded a special unit that killed those who were seen as having betrayed the country by leaking military secrets.
 He was implicated in the murder of Black Reichswehr Wachmeister Willi Legner, but was never tried.

 In March 1925 Schulz was arrested for inciting several murders.
 Brought to trial, he was sentenced to death on 26 March 1927 for inciting the murder of Black Reichswehr Sergeant Walter Wilms.
 Also sentenced to death were First Lieutenant Fritz Fuhrmann and Sergeant Erich Klapproth, who carried out the murder.
-However, all three death sentences were commuted to life imprisonment by President Paul von Hindenburg in February 1928.
+All three death sentences were commuted to life imprisonment by President Paul von Hindenburg in February 1928.

 To large parts of the German right-wing he was considered a martyr.
 While in jail, Schulz was in contact with numerous right wing politicians, including Gregor Strasser of the Nazi Party.
 In May 1928, the 12 newly elected Nazi members of the Reichstag called for his release.
 A political amnesty was granted in October 1930 and Schulz obtained his freedom.

 The following is a selected list of victims: